Stichting Shell Pensioenfonds v Krys: Anti-suit injunctions

 The Privy Council reviewed the leading modern case on the jurisdiction to restrain foreign proceedings, Société Nationale Industrielle Aérospatiale v Lee Kui Jak., and noted that in that case Lord Goff, also sitting in the Privy Council, noted that insolvency cases involved different considerations and proceeded on a different principle.
 They were based not specifically upon protecting litigants against vexation or oppression, but on the protection of the court's jurisdiction administer fairly and equally between claimants to an insolvent estate:

 Their Lordships felt that it was clear from Lord Goff's formulation that he was making the same distinction as Lord Cranworth had made in Carron Iron between cases such as the insolvency cases, in which there is an equitable jurisdiction to enforce the statutory scheme of distribution according to its terms, and cases in which the court intervenes on the ground of vexation or oppression.
 The Privy Council also reflected upon its recent decision in Singularis Holdings Ltd v PriceWaterhouseCoopers where it was held that there is a broader public interest in the ability of a court exercising insolvency jurisdiction in the place of the company's incorporation to conduct an orderly winding up of its affairs on a world-wide basis, notwithstanding the territorial limits of its jurisdiction.
 In such cases "the court is not standing on its dignity", but it intervenes because the proper distribution of the company's assets depends upon its ability to get in those assets so that comparable claims to them may be dealt with fairly in accordance with a common set of rules applying equally to all of them, and there is no jurisdiction other than that of the insolvent's domicile in which that result can be achieved.

 Accordingly, the Board felt in principal that an injunction was justifiable.
 But two further subsidiary issues needed to be considered.
 Firstly, whether Shell, as a foreign entity, is subject to the court's jurisdiction.
 And secondly, whether, even on the footing that an anti-suit injunction is available in principle, it is right to make one as a matter of discretion.

 Jurisdiction

-The Privy Council followed the recent decision of the United Kingdom Supreme Court in Rubin v Eurofinance SA.
+The Privy Council followed the 2012 decision of the United Kingdom Supreme Court in Rubin v Eurofinance SA.
 Shell argued that it had not submitted to the jurisdiction of the British Virgin Islands courts for all purposes; it accepted that it had submitted only for the purpose of claims under the Insolvency Act and Rules, and not for the purpose of claims governed by the general law.
 The Privy Council rejected that submission, stating "[i]n the Board's opinion, there is no such principle."